 The Council may decide to give up to 100% rate relief to any other business in such a rural village if it is satisfied that the business is of benefit to the community and having regard to the interests of its council tax payers, who would have to contribute towards the cost of giving such relief.

 Our Rural Settlement List shows all rural villages in Allerdale which satisfy the population criteria.

 A discount worth up to £1,500 a year is available for two years from 1st April 2017, to office space occupied by local newspapers.
 This is up to a maximum of one discount per local newspaper title and per property, and up to state aid limits.

-To apply for this type of relief please send details to firstname.lastname@example.org
+To apply for this type of relief please send an e-mail to firstname.lastname@example.org quoting your account number.

 Discretionary rate relief